chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

-#### 7.Interacting with smart contracts
+#### 7.Interact with smart contracts

-The Truffle console is a basic JavaScript pipeline that implements most blockchain simple development functionalities.
+The Truffle console is a basic JavaScript pipeline that implements most  simple blockchain development functionalities.

 Let's get an instance of our contract!
 In migrations, we defined a name for our contract instance: **SimpleStorage**.
 This name is the one declared in Migrations.
 We are going to get this instance and interact with it.

-1.Get an instance of the SimpleStorage contract
+1. Get an instance of the SimpleStorage contract.

 ```shell
 truffle(develop)> var SimpleStorage